Al Jazeera sees sporting chance of global media brand

 But to create a local European player it will have to take on established pay-TV groups in each market, shell out big money for rights, especially in England, and overcome its lack of a distribution network.

-Both Sky and France's pay-TV leader Canal+, which is owned by Vivendi, have large subscriber bases built on broad offers featuring exclusive movies, TV series, and sports.
+Both Sky and France's pay-TV leader Canal+, which is owned by Vivendi (VIV.PA), have large subscriber bases built on broad offers featuring exclusive movies, TV series, and sports.

 They control their distribution via satellite, while Al Jazeera will have to sign deals with cable, telecom, and satellite companies to get its channels to air.